- Improve business performance through improved employee engagement

 - quality (defects)

-The 2012 meta-analysis verified once again that employee engagement relates to each of the nine performance outcomes studied.
+The 2020 meta-analysis verified once again that employee engagement relates to each of the 11 performance outcomes studied.
 Gallup also finds that the strong correlations between engagement and performance are highly consistent across different organizations from diverse industries and regions of the world.

-Gallup's research also shows that companies with engaged workforces have higher earnings per share (EPS), and they seem to have recovered from the recession at a faster rate.
-In a recent study, Gallup examined 49 publicly traded companies with EPS data available from 2008-2012 and Q12 data available from 2010 and/or 2011 in its database.
-This study found that businesses with a critical mass of engaged employees outperformed their competition:
+Gallup's research has also shown that companies with engaged workforces have higher earnings per share (EPS), and they seem to have recovered from the 2008 recession at a faster rate.
+In an older study, Gallup examined 49 publicly traded companies with EPS data available from 2008-2012 and Q12 data available from 2010 and/or 2011 in its database.
+This study found that businesses with a critical mass of engaged employees outperformed their competition.

 Researchers discovered that as the economy began to rebound after 2009, having an engaged workforce became a strong differentiator in EPS.
 Companies with engaged workforces seemed to have an advantage in regaining and growing EPS at a faster rate than their industry equivalents.
 Conversely, companies with average engagement levels saw no increased advantage over their competitors in the economic recovery.